 The Centers for Disease Control (CDC) has studied ignition interlocks and based on the strong evidence of their effectiveness in reducing re-arrest rates recommends their use.
 Ignition interlocks are devices that measure a driver's BAC and prevent a car from starting if alcohol is detected.
-According to the Insurance Institute for Highway Safety, as of October 2013, all states have laws either requiring interlocks for certain offenders or allowing courts to order interlocks at their discretion.
-In 21 states and four California counties, interlocks are mandatory for all offenders, including first-time offenders.
-Twelve additional states mandate interlocks for high BAC offenders—usually 0.15 or higher—and for repeat offenders.
-Nine states mandate interlocks only for repeat offenders, and two states only for high-BAC offenders.
-Six states and the District of Columbia have no mandatory interlock requirements.
+According to the Insurance Institute for Highway Safety, as of March 2017, all states have laws either requiring interlocks for certain offenders or allowing courts to order interlocks at their discretion.
+In 28 states, the District of Columbia and four California counties, all alcohol-impaired driving offenders, including first-time offenders, must install interlocks to resume driving.
+Eleven additional states mandate interlocks for high BAC offenders—usually 0.15 or higher—and for repeat offenders.
+Five states mandate interlocks only for repeat offenders, and one only for high-BAC offenders and offenders convicted of a felony regardless of BAC.
+Four states have no mandatory interlock requirements.
 See chart: State Laws Curbing Drunk Drivers.

 First Offenders: Research collated by the National Traffic Law Center and MADD found that first offenders are very likely to have driven drunk before their first arrest.
 In fact, studies found that on average, one arrest is made for every 88 instances of driving over the legal limit defining drunk driving.
 The research also found that first offenders’ blood alcohol concentrations were only slightly lower than those of repeat offenders, 0.16 percent compared with 0.18 percent.
 In one study, over 80 percent of first offenders were found to be problem drinkers or alcoholics; only 18 percent were considered social drinkers.
 Other studies have shown that 70 to 80 percent of DWI offenders have alcohol abuse problems.